Last Updated on by

 At the time, I was an experienced road runner with six years and dozens of races under my belt.
 I had been completely content running loops around my cookie cutter neighborhood with nothing more than a handheld water bottle.
 I could easily circle back to my house and refill when needed.

 But then I discovered trail running.
 And I started summiting mountains.
 I realized that a 5 mile run might now take me upwards of multiple hours, especially when you add in a few thousand feet of vertical gain and some gnarly, technical New England trails.
-I needed to be self sufficient, with plenty of water, nutrition, and other gear to help me get through a few hours alone in the woods.
+If I was going to get through a few hours alone in the woods, I needed to be self sufficient, with plenty of water, nutrition, and other gear.

 I needed to buy a hydration vest.